domjarkey/concise/README.md

 elements of the data in the same group as a vector, while `<column_name>.col` will refer to the entire, ungrouped column.
-Similarly, `.i` will refer to the index of the element in the group, while `.I` will refer to the absolute index.
+Similarly, `.i` will refer to the index of the element in the group, while `.I` will refer to the absolute row index.

 ``` r
 numbers$letter <- rep(c('A', 'B'), each = 5)